 Harmful Effects of Honey Farming on the Health of the Bees

-Vegans are also avoiding honey because of the commercial farming of honey, which is harmful to the bees.
+Vegans are also avoiding honey because of the commercial farming of honey, which is harmful to bees.

 The main function of honey is the provision of a carbohydrate source to the bees.
 It’s also the source of antioxidants, amino acids, and natural antibiotics for the bees.

-At the same time, the bees will store and consume honey over winter because the honey production drops in winter.
+At the same time, the bees will store and consume honey over winter because production will drop in winter.
 The honey is the bees’ source of energy and sustenance in winter.